-- The EO Officer must not have other responsibilities or activities that create a conflict, or the appearance of a conflict, with the responsibilities of an EO Officer. - The EO Officer is responsible for: - serving as the recipient's liaison with CRC; - monitoring and investigating the recipient's activities, and the activities of the entities that receive WIOA Title I financial assistance from the recipient, to make sure that the recipient and its subrecipients are not violating their nondiscrimination and equal opportunity obligations; - reviewing the recipient's written policies to make sure that those policies are nondiscriminatory; - developing and publishing the recipient's procedures for processing discrimination complaints and making sure that those procedures are followed; - reporting directly to the Commissioner of Labor and the NDOL State-level EO Officer (identified below) on nondiscrimination and equal opportunity matters; - undergoing training (at the recipient's expense) to maintain competency as an EO Officer; and - if applicable, overseeing the development and implementation of the recipient's Methods of Administration.
+- The EO Officer should be a senior-level employee of the recipient. - The EO Officer must not have other responsibilities or activities that create a conflict, or the appearance of a conflict, with the responsibilities of an EO Officer. - The EO Officer is responsible for: - serving as the recipient's liaison with CRC; - monitoring and investigating the recipient's activities, and the activities of the entities that receive WIOA Title I financial assistance from the recipient, to make sure that the recipient and its subrecipients are not violating their nondiscrimination and equal opportunity obligations; - reviewing the recipient's written policies to make sure that those policies are nondiscriminatory; - developing and publishing the recipient's procedures for processing discrimination complaints and making sure that those procedures are followed; - reporting directly to the Commissioner of Labor and the NDOL State-level EO Officer (identified below) on nondiscrimination and equal opportunity matters; - undergoing training (at the recipient's expense) to maintain competency as an EO Officer; and - o if applicable, overseeing the development and implementation of the recipient's Methods of Administration.

-In Nebraska, NDOL is the WIOA Title I grant recipient agency and Angela Hansen-Kruse is the State-level EO Officer for state issues related to the grant.
+In Nebraska, NDOL is the WIOA Title I grant recipient agency and Justin Schroeder is the State-level EO Officer for state issues related to the grant.
 The State-level EO Officer also serves as a State-level EO Officer for NDOL and may be contacted at:

-Angela Hansen-Kruse State-level EO Officer Nebraska Department of Labor 550 South 16th Street PO Box 94600 Lincoln, NE 68509-4600 (402) 471-8358 TDD (800) 833-7352
+Justin Schroeder State-level EO Officer Nebraska Department of Labor 550 South 16th Street PO Box 94600 Lincoln, NE 68509-4600 (402) 471-3712 TDD (800) 833-7352